nativewind/nativewind/apps/website/src/pages/v4/announcement.md

 ### `rem` Support

-NativeWind v4 includes `rem` unit support!
-Allow you to change the global scaling of your app.
-By default this behaviour is disabled, can be If you need to modify the default `rem` value or disable `rem` inlining, adjust your `metro.config.js`:
+NativeWind v4 includes scaling support for the `rem` unit.
+By default NativeWind will inline the `rem` value, replacing `rem` with `px` at build time.
+This greatly improves performance, but can be disabled if you need to dynamically change the `rem` value at runtime.
+[More information](https://www.nativewind.dev/v4/tailwind/typography/font-size)

 ```jsx title=metro.config.js
 export default withNativeWind(config, {